ppabam/king-kogpt2/README.md

  $ pdm run bentoml build /home/tom/code/king-kogpt2/.venv/lib/python3.11/site-packages/fs/__init__.py:4: UserWarning: pkg_resources is deprecated as an API.
 See https://setuptools.pypa.io/en/latest/pkg_resources.html.
 The pkg_resources package is slated for removal as early as 2025-11-30.
 Refrain from using this package or pin to Setuptools<81.
   __import__("pkg_resources").declare_namespace(__name__)  # type: ignore
+/home/tom/code/king-kogpt2/.venv/lib/python3.11/site-packages/bentoml/io.py:7: BentoMLDeprecationWarning: `bentoml.io` is deprecated since BentoML v1.4 and will be removed in a future version.
+Please upgrade to new style IO types instead. warn_deprecated(
 WARNING: File size is larger than 10MiB: note/fineTuning/specialtoken/tensorboard/all_presidents_gpt2_final/model.safetensors
 INFO: Adding BentoML requirement to the image: bentoml==1.4.16.
 INFO: Locking PyPI package versions.